It’s the Quality of Sleep that Counts for Boosting Productivity

 A three-week program that increased participants’ sleep time by 27 minutes per night did nothing to improve their productivity, cognition, psychological well-being, or patience.
 High-quality naps at the office, however, showed measurable improvements.

-"These results suggest that high sleep quality may be essential to unlock the benefits of sleep,"
+“These results suggest that high sleep quality may be essential to unlock the benefits of sleep,” and write in The Economic Consequences of Increasing Sleep among the Urban Poor (NBER Working Paper ).

 Even in rich countries, many people are not getting the seven to nine hours of sleep per night that experts recommend.
 In developing nations, the problem may be worse because noise, heat, mosquitoes, and other physical discomforts make it challenging for the urban poor to get the proper rest.